-42 "27 This figure is derived by applying the standard method to the average household growth indicated in the 2014 based household projections for the 10 years from 202119 to 203129 and the latest 2020 affordability ratios data published in 2018, with the output extrapolated over the Plan period." of time since the Local Plan Submission Draft was prepared, and reflects the updated position Paragraph 4.18.10 updated with the latest information as at 1 April 2021) identifies that sites in the urban area (as at 1 Apr 2017) had a total capacity of 7,8176,114 dwellings.
-This figure includes sites with planning period by two years and the updated SHLAA information and housing (3HA, 6HA, 9HA and 10HA) have an estimated capacity of 2,029 1,611 dwellings in the Plan period.
+Reasoned Justification Paragraph 4.18.12 "4.18.12 In total, the allocated brownfield sites (3HA, 6HA, 9HA and 10HA) have an estimated capacity of 2,029 1,611 dwellings in the Plan period.
 The location of sites that have been released from the Green Belt has been determined by the St. Helens Green Belt Review.
-In total, the former Green Belt sites (1HA, 2HA, 4HA, 5HA, 7HA, and 8HA) have an estimated capacity of Factual update to reflect the updated housing trajectory (shown through the updated Table 4.5 in Annex 8 of this document) based on the evidence provided through the Examination process and the extended Plan period, and to reflect the removal of allocation status for site 3HA.

-44 Justification "4.18.14 The density of development on each allocated site should be at or above the minimum figures given in Table 4.5.
+In total, the former Green Belt sites (1HA, 2HA, 4HA, 5HA, 7HA, and 8HA) have an estimated capacity of 2,056 2,114 dwellings in the Plan period."
+44 "4.18.14 The density of development on each allocated site should be at or above the minimum figures given in Table 4.5.
 The stated capacities of each site listed in the table are indicative, and do not represent either maximum or minimum figures reflecting the minimum densities and anticipated net developable areas set out.
 The actual capacity will also be determined having regard to the acceptability of specific proposals in relation to relevant national and local policies."
-For improved clarity.
-45 provided in Annex 3.
-To provide an updated position as at 31 March 2021 and to take account of the latest housing trajectory as a result of the evidence presented through the Examination process to date.
-To also improve the presentation of this key information in a simpler, easy to understand format.
-45 Footnotes 29-33 , As these footnotes are not relevant in the context of Tables 5.2-5.5 in Annex 3 of this document which will replace Table 4.6 in the LPSD. - Paragraph 4.18.19 "4.18.19 It is assumed that the majority of housing on most sites allocated in Policy LPA05 will be developed in their entirety within the Plan period" Factual update.
+45 Table 4.6 Housing Land Supply Replace LPSD Table 4.6 with Tables 5.2 - 5.5 provided in Annex 3.
+45 Footnotes 29-33 Remove Footnotes 29-33 in their entirety Paragraph 4.18.19 "4.18.19 It is assumed that the majority of housing on most sites allocated in Policy LPA05 will be developed in their entirety within the Plan period" • Replace LPSD Table 4.7 and Figure 4.3 in the Plan with the table and trajectory provided in Annex 10.

-Figure 4.3 Replace LPSD Table 4.7 and Figure 4.3 in the Plan with the table and trajectory provided in Annex 11.
-To bring the information up to date.
-4 Justification "4.18.21 the Council may undertake a Local Plan update review to bring forward additional sites such as those" For clarity.
-4 ustification Annex 4 to the end of the Reasoned Justification of Policy LPA05 under a new sub- Included so that the LP clearly express the key assumptions and parameters relied on to calculate the five year housing land supply on adoption of the LP.
-"Five year housing land supply 4.18.22 The following tables provide the current housing land supply position, and set out the key assumptions and parameters used to calculate it." [then insert tables in Annex 4] 4 Justification housing land supply, the following text is to be added To provide the site specific exceptional circumstances for the proposed housing allocations justifying their release from the Green Belt.
-"Green Belt Exceptional circumstances 4.18.23 The following paragraphs articulate the exceptional circumstances justifying the removal of land from the Green Belt on a site by site basis.
+47 Reasoned Justification Paragraph 4.18.21 "4.18.21 the Council may undertake a Local Plan update review to bring forward additional sites such as those" 47 Reasoned justification Add the 5 year housing land supply tables in Annex 4 to the end of the Reasoned Justification of Policy LPA05 under a new sub-heading 'Five year housing land supply', along with the following text: "Five year housing land supply 4.18.22 The following tables provide the current housing land supply position and set out the key assumptions and parameters used to calculate it." [then insert tables in Annex 4] 47 Reasoned Justification Following on from the end of the Reasoned Justification new paragraph 4.18.22 on five year housing land supply, the following text is to be added 4.18.23 The following paragraphs articulate the exceptional circumstances justifying the removal of land from the Green Belt on a site by site basis.
 This builds on the exceptional circumstances strategic case as set out in the Reasoned Justification to Policy LPA02, and the following should be read in that context.

-1HA - Land south of Billinge Road, East of Garswood Road and West of Smock Lane, Garswood

-4.18.24 The Green Belt Review (2018) found the parcel of land corresponding to this site to make a 'low' overall contribution to the Green Belt purposes.
+1HA - Land south of Billinge Road, East of Garswood Road and West of Smock Lane, Garswood 4.18.24 The Green Belt Review (2018) found the parcel of land corresponding to this site to make a 'low' overall contribution to the Green Belt purposes.
 In summary, all sides of the site have strong boundaries, and it is therefore well contained.
 The strategic gap between Billinge and Garswood could also be maintained notwithstanding the release of this site from the Green Belt.
 It also found the site to have 'good' development potential.
 The site is in a sustainable location within walking distance of a local shop and public transport links, including the nearby railway station.
 Safe access to the site can be provided, and a suitable sustainable drainage scheme also.
 Indeed, development of this site could help solve flooding issues in the surrounding urban area.
 The Sustainability Appraisal (SA) found development of the site would result in a high number of positive effects.